mtojek/greenwall/README.md

 * definition of monitored hosts in a YAML file
 * HTTP endpoints can be used as source of health information
 * search for "healthy" phrases in HTTP responses
-* pluggable health checks (waiting for TCP, TLS, DNS, REST, SOAP and others!)
+* pluggable health checks (waiting for Ping, TCP, TLS, DNS, REST, SOAP and others!)
 * install and run in a few seconds!

 ## Quickstart